 Upwording is at the core of our approach, a practice evolutionising thinking through everyday use of language, iniated in 2016.

 - What They Say

-During a career that spans more than 30 years, primarily working in the arts, cultural and educational sectors, I have acquired techniques, theories and tools from a variety of the most successful methodologies including NVC, NLP and a range of Behavioural Change and Systems Theories.
-To these I have added my own brand of creative inquiry …and humour.
-My experience of working in different countries, with different cultures and religions, has shaped a versatile, empathic approach that allows me to be at ease working across many arenas.
-My approach is to engage and support individuals and organisations to address their circumstances and issues with a focus on solving, resolving and evolving.
+Our approach is founded on our experience that spans more than 30 years working primarily across the Arts, Cultural and Educational sectors.
+Through our work, we have acquired techniques, theories and tools from a variety of the most successful methodologies including Non Violent Communication, Neuro Linguistic Programming and a range of Behavioural Change and Systems Theories.
+To these we have added our own brand of creative inquiry…and humour.
+Our experiences of working in different countries, with different cultures and religions, has shaped a versatile, empathic approach that allows us to be at ease working across many arenas.
+Our approach is to engage and support individuals and organisations to address their circumstances and issues with a focus on solving, resolving and evolving.

-SOLVE – Taking a direct approach to the core issue, yet being flexible enough to follow different directions in order to appreciate the complexity where it exists, allows me to provide space for those who may first need to vent disappointments and frustration before being able to address solutions.
-I am able to deploy a range of tools and techniques, including humour, to understand and manage change and conflict situations.
-Dealing with the elephant in the room makes it possible to move forward.
+Taking a direct approach to the core issues with a flexibility to follow the different directions presented.
+Providing space to vent feelings of frustration and disappointment, supporting individuals and teams to move forward to address solutions.
+Deploying a range of tools and techniques, including humour, to understand and manage change and conflict situations.

-This is a grand vision and it is pragmatically achievable through our everyday language – with ourselves, partners and family, our peers, colleagues and students, strangers and friends alike, and our children, right from birth.
+This is a grand vision and it is pragmatically achievable through Upwording – with ourselves, partners and family, our peers, colleagues and students, strangers and friends alike, and our children, right from birth.

 Rivca Rubin assists people to live the lives they want to live, artists to ascertain their vision, locate the essence and refine their practice, companies to refine their vision, grow purpose, align practice to values, and create working cultures people engage with, flourish and enjoy working in.

 ‘Creative, stimulating and sharp’ and bearing ‘an incredible

 precision of language’, her distinct approach and expertise has